 Indonesia, Malaysia form OPEC-like palm oil council

-KUALA LUMPUR, Malaysia (AP) — Indonesia and Malaysia, the world's top two palm oil producers, signed an agreement Saturday to set up a council for palm oil producing countries in a bid to ensure price stability by managing production and stock in the global market.
+KUALA LUMPUR, Malaysia (AP) — Indonesia and Malaysia, the world's top two palm oil producers, have inked an agreement to set up a council for palm oil producing countries in a bid to ensure price stability by managing production and stock in the global market.

-Officials said the Jakarta-based council will be a body similar to that of OPEC for oil producers.
+Officials say the Jakarta-based council will be a body similar to that of OPEC for oil producers.

-Indonesian Resources Minister Rizal Ramli said the council will be a "game changer" for an industry under pressure from falling prices and unsustainable farming practices.
+Indonesian Resources Minister Rizal Ramli said Saturday that the council will be a "game changer" for an industry under pressure from falling prices and unsustainable farming practices.

-Rizal said the council will address impediments to trade to boost competitiveness in the world market, and promote green and sustainable farming.
-It will also aim to improve the livelihoods of more than 4 million oil palm smallholders in Indonesia and some 500,000 in Malaysia, he said.
+He said it will address impediments to trade to boost competitiveness in the world market, and promote green and sustainable farming.
+He said it will also aim to improve the livelihood of more than 4 million pam oil smallholders in Indonesia and some 500,000 in Malaysia.